 Dielectric and mechanical response of filled elastomers: frequency-temperature relationships

 Assessing the frequency-dependent behavior of elastomers is crucial for evaluating the rolling resistance and wet grip properties of tires.
-Traditionally, dynamic mechanical analysis is employed to measure this behavior but a standard DMA is unable to reach the necessary frequencies for evaluating tire performance.
+Traditionally, dynamic mechanical analysis has been employed to measure this behavior but a standard DMA is unable to reach the necessary frequencies for evaluating tire performance.
 This can be addressed through time-temperature superposition; however, this introduces additional processing errors, particularly with filled elastomers.
 Alternatively, impedance spectroscopy offers a quick non-destructive method to evaluate the high-frequency behavior but has limitations for measuring highly-filled conductive carbon black compounds.
 This work compares both methods and examines the relationship between carbon black colloidal properties and frequency-dependent behavior.